A Compositional Approach to Verifying Modular Robotic Systems: Specifying Verifiable Robotic Systems

 Rule \textbf{R2} is used when a node has \textit{branching outputs}.
 Here, the combined inputs of all of the `leaf' nodes is equal to the output of the `root' node, while the guarantee of the `root' node implies the assumptions of each `leaf' node, as shown above (where we assume that the union operator, $\cup$, can takes vectors as parameters and merge them in the same way as with sets).

 Rule \textbf{R3} deals with the converse architecture, where a node's input is the \textit{union of several outputs} from other nodes.
 As expected, this rule is essentially the dual of \textbf{R2}.
 Note that there is a simplifying assumption here: that the outputs persist once generated, according to the $\lozenge$ constraint.
 Under this assumption, all the required inputs (from nodes $1$ to $n-1$) will be available at the same time.
-In future work, we will consider weakening this assumption, thus adding further timing constraints.\\
+In future work, we will consider weakening this assumption, thus adding further timing constraints.
+We assume that a user of this calculus ensures that this simplifying assumption is met in order to use the rules.\\

 \end{minipage}

 These three simple inference rules (\textbf{R1}, \textbf{R2} and \textbf{R3}) constitute our basic calculus for reasoning about node-level \gls{fol} contracts in a robotic system.
 We do \emph{not} specify the fine-grained concurrency/streaming of processes/data but are just specifying the interface expectations of nodes in a robotic system.